natashabag/Urban-Routes-Web-App/README.md

 # Description

 This project is design to test functionalities of Urban Routes ensure the quality of the product.
-The test suite consists of 9 tests that cover cover the following:
+The test suite consists of 9 tests that cover the following:
 1.Setting the address
 2.Selecting Supportive plan
 3.Filling in the phone number